 - Statutory exemptions from loan forgiveness reduction based on rehiring by December 31, 2020

 - The new exemption for borrowers whose good faith, written offers to rehire workers were declined

 There is more specific information expected to come from the SBA for borrowers on completing the application.

-Information in this blog is current as of May 18, 2020 but is subject to change at any time by the Small Business Administration.
+Information in this blog is current as of June 8, 2020 following enactment of the PPP Flexibility Act but is subject to change at any time by the Small Business Administration.
 The Treasury Department maintains a list of valuable documents pertaining to the program for borrowers.
 You can also find Interim Final Rules for the program, listed by date.
 You can also find information on the Small Business Administration website, and at the Wisconsin Bankers Association website.